Has your pet bearded dragon been experiencing eye problems?

 To keep your bearded dragon happy, you will need to do your best to keep it healthy.

-Look out for warning signs of any eye problems, as they are common in bearded dragons.
+Look out for warning signs of eye problems, as they are common in bearded dragons.

 Some healthy practices to keep in mind are keeping your beardie hydrated with plenty of baths, cleaning its enclosure regularly, providing it with a balanced diet, and keeping tank conditions at optimal levels.

-If your beardie is experiencing any of the eye problems we have reviewed, or you suspect there is something wrong with its eyes, it is best to seek medical attention immediately.
+If your beardie is experiencing any eye problems we have reviewed, or you suspect there is something wrong with its eyes, it is best to seek medical attention immediately.

 Eye problems are severe and could lead to irreversible damage if not tended to promptly.